APSIS-ANALYSIS/PERIGEE/README.md

 # PERIGEE
-PERIGEE is a nonlinear dynamic finite element and isogeometric analysis code for multiphysics problems.
+PERIGEE is a nonlinear dynamic finite element / isogeometric analysis code for multiphysics simulations.
 The code has been developed with the goal of providing a single C++ framework for parallel implementation of different physics problems using different element technologies.

 ## Table of Contents